 How to apply

-- Complete the online SAS Application Form and upload email confirmation from your lecturer/supervisor/subject coordinator/course coordinator of your difficulties and your intention to engage a tutor.
+- Complete the Application Form and upload email correspondence advising your lecturer/supervisor/subject coordinator/course coordinator of your difficulties and your intention to engage a tutor.

-- After the final tutoring session, complete the online Student Feedback Form.
+- When the service concludes, complete the Feedback Form.

 Please allow three days for your SAS form to be processed if you have already found a tutor, and longer if you have not found a tutor (depending on the subject, it can take a week or more to find an appropriate tutor).
 You should apply for SAS as soon as you find you are struggling with a subject — well before the exam period — rather than wait until there is an urgent problem.